zwierski/croquemADAme-datastory/index.md

 Moreover, unlike the title, tag words do not need to be exactly relevant to your video's topic.
 Of course, it's not a good practice to add too many tags that have nothing to do with your video: YouTube even deems this kind of "tag spamming" to be against its terms of service.
 Still, without resorting to spamming, don't hesitate to branch out and add a few general words to your tags!
 For example, you could definitely add the word "fun" to your sports challenge video's tags, on top of the more relevant "vlog" and "challenge" (which is a topic very present in buzzing channels, lucky!).

+But in the end, how many should you add?
+On average buzzing channels will have around 20 tags per video and quite ones only have half of that!
+This is an interesting conclusion as now you can tune the number of tags you use to potentiate visibility of the channel!

+{% include boxplot_mean_numtags.html %}

 We will give you wordclouds of the most used tags in buzzing and quiet channels, as a visual reminder.

 ![image](output/wordclouds.png)